Colon cancer prevention guide

-Just like most other non-hereditary cancers, colorectal cancer is eminently preventable and avoidable, assuming you know what to do, and have the discipline to do it.
+Just like any other non-hereditary cancer, colon cancer is eminently preventable and avoidable, assuming you know what to do, and have the discipline to do it.
 This guide will help you along.

 [Video Transcript:] By now you already know from the four preceding episodes that you are more likely to get killed or seriously injured by the complications of colonoscopy than by colorectal cancer , while the screenings do absolutely nothing to prevent colon cancer.
 If anything, they are more likely to hasten it.

 So, to end the “Colonoscopy Risk” series on a constructive note, I will help you to get started with real prevention, not make-believe as commonly recommended by the same people who promote colonoscopy screenings.

 A lot of health-conscious individuals surrender themselves to the risk of colon cancer because they falsely believe it may be in their genes.
 In reality, according to the National Cancer Institute, only 3% of all colorectal cancers are hereditary. [link]

 This means about fifteen hundred people in their early forties may die each year from truly bad genes, about the same as the total number of Americans killed or injured by colonoscopy screenings in just one week.

 So, if any of your close relatives past fifty have been affected by polyps or cancer , it simply means that you may be affected by the same external risk factors as that person.
 These risks are called endemic, dependent on your habitat, you may end-up deaf too, but this has nothing to do with any one genes.

 In other words, if your brother eventually becomes stone deaf because the two of you blasted your iPods while growing up, you may end up deaf too, but this has nothing to do with anyone's genes.

 Also, this means that the remaining 97% of colorectal cancers are mainly self-inflicted just like lung or skin cancers are.
 If you take away the external causes of any of these cancers, you aren't likely to get one either.